-139. Conclusion III: There is no RFP modality and mechanism per se established at the GCF but rather four individual RFPs.
-RFPs, as a modality and mechanism, did not have clear objectives, and neither the Board nor the Secretariat provided guidance on how to undertake them or any lessons from other experiences.
+140. Conclusion III.
+There is no RFP modality or mechanism per se established at the GCF, just four individual RFPs.
+RFPs, as a type of project and programme origination, did not have clear objectives, and neither the Board nor the Secretariat provided guidance on how to undertake them or provided any lessons from other experiences.
 The Secretariat leveraged the opportunity of designing each of the RFPs in a different way.
 This is a good practice since multiple elements must be considered when designing each RFP, including the theme, the targeted proponents and the specific complexity related to targeting financial instruments or approaches.
-The problem was that the initial three RFPs lacked some clarity on these crucial elements, particularly the "why" (e.g. objective and purpose) of the RFP.
+The problem was that the initial three RFPs were not entirely clear regarding these crucial elements, particularly the "why" (e.g. objective and purpose) of the RFP.
 The REDD+ RFP, since it focused on a very specific and technical topic, was able to provide more concrete information.
-There is evidence that the TORs improved over time and some of the missing elements were incorporated.
-Three concrete examples are (a) the improvements in clarity on requirements and expectations put forward in the REDD+ RBP TORs, (b) new guidelines of the EDA, and (c) the delay of the fifth RFP on climate technology, based on the experience that inherent shortcomings in the GCF business model need to be addressed before a new RFP is launched.
-The Fund has no particular way to measure or a framework in place to inform the learning from innovations within pilot programmes.
-While adequate flexibility in the design of the RFPs can be observed, flexible frameworks and indicators for monitoring and reporting were not always observed.
+There is evidence that the TORs improved over time, and some of the missing elements were incorporated.
+Three concrete examples are (a) the improvements in clarity on requirements and expectations put forward in the REDD+ RBP TORs, (b) new guidelines of the EDA, and (c) the delay of the fifth RFP on climate technology, based on the view that the GCF business model's inherent shortcomings needed to be addressed before launching a new RFP.
+GCF has no clear way to measure or a framework in place to inform the learning from innovations within pilot programmes.
+While adequate flexibility in the design of the RFPs can be observed, flexible frameworks and indicators for monitoring and reporting were not always apparent.

-RFPs as a tool for targeted project/programme generation
+2. RFPs as a tool for targeted project/programme generation

-- 140. Conclusion IV: Although these are not selected systematically (refer below), the selected topics of the RFPs are relevant to the GCF mandate and the countries' needs.
-Each project under the RFPs is responsive to country ownership, recipient needs and GCF policies, and follows GCF operations and processes.
+- 141. Conclusion IV.
+As explained below, although these are not selected systematically, the RFPs's topics are relevant to the GCF mandate and the countries' needs.
+Each RFP project is responsive to country ownership, recipient needs and GCF policies and follows GCF operations and processes.
 The RFPs generally provided the GCF with a tool for targeted project generation, but the RFPs were not used effectively.
-Each project under the RFPs is responsive to national priorities and plans and to the vulnerabilities and barriers to climate finance identified; follow the same GCF operations and processes; and are coherent with the GCF policies.
-However, given this coherence, the RFPs present a limited added value to the GCF overall. - 141.
-The GI, ISP and USP identify strategic priorities for the Fund, referring to partners, groups of countries and themes.
-The EDA, MFS and MSME RFPs show direct links to these strategic priorities of the Fund, while the REDD+ RBP links to a direct mandate from the UNFCCC.
-The RFPs are strategically targeted and, to different degrees, have allowed GCF funds to be strategically dedicated to priority issues for the GCF. - 142.
+Each project under the RFPs is responsive to national priorities and plans and to identified vulnerabilities and barriers to climate finance.
+Each project follows the same GCF operations and processes and are coherent with the GCF policies.
+However, given this coherence, the RFPs offer limited added value to the GCF. - 142.
+The GI, ISP and USP identify GCF's strategic priorities, referring to partners, groups of countries and themes.
+The EDA, MFS and MSME RFPs show direct links to the GCF's strategic priorities, while the REDD+ RBP links to a direct mandate from the UNFCCC.
+The RFPs are strategically targeted and, to different degrees, have allowed GCF funds to be strategically dedicated to priority issues for the GCF. - 143.
 FPs developed through the RFPs follow the regular PAP and SAP.
 The Secretariat and iTAP use no specified investment criteria for the project appraisal process.
 For instance, country ownership as an investment criterion was assessed high for projects under the four RFPs, as they follow the regular funding proposal review process by the iTAP and Secretariat.
-Country ownership as a principle is
+Country ownership as a principle is directly recognized by only two of the four RFPs: EDA and REDD+ RBP.
+For both, the approved FPs utilize existing national institutions, financial mechanisms, and processes and procedures, providing additional coherence at country level that may improve efficiency during implementation.
+The ToRs of the MFS and EDA RFPs explicitly referred to gender.
+Complementarity with other ongoing relevant initiatives by other climate funds has been mixed.